censorship-no/ceno-docs/user-manual/en/client/front-end.md

 - The public key used to verify signatures from injectors in the distributed cache.

-- Information on your local cache like the maximum accepted age of cached content, the approximate size of the cache, and a button to purge it completely.
+- Information on your local cache like the maximum content age, approximate size of the cache, a button to purge it completely, and a link to the list of announced cache entries.

 [CENO Extension]: https://github.com/censorship-no/ceno-ext-settings/